 Volunteers for International Medical Aid (VIMA), was founded in 2009 by Francis Kwame Agbemafle, as a charity Organization.
-VIMA is a 501 C3 registered organization; it’s also registered in the state of California for local and international humanitarian assistance.
+VIMA is also registered in the United States as an International humanitarian relief organisation with representations in Ghana, Kenya, and Uganda.
 The International focus of VIMA is to serve Ghana and its neighboring countries in Sub-Saharan Africa.
 It all started as a one man mission to give back to the impoverish community in which he grew up in rural Volta Ghana, West Africa.
-Fortunate enough to be a US resident, Francis had always wanted to assist people in his impoverish part of Ghana through donations but was initially discouraged by the high cost of shipping such items to Ghana, and was therefore surprised to see a friend shipping empty cars to his home country with empty cargo space.
-He therefore offered his labor free and in return be allowed to fill the empty cargo space in these vehicles with humanitarian supplies.
-Soon, Francis was buying used clothes from flea markets and thrift stores as well as basic medical supplies such as used stethoscopes, diabetic tools, glucose meters, blood pressure cuffs, and thermometers etc and donating these items to clinics, local mid-wives centers and orphanages in remote areas that are out of sight from large scale charities.
+Losing his father at an early age of six, hunger, non-schooling, constant lack of basic necessities of life became the oder of the day, and yet against all odds, Francis overcame his poor upbringing, and today, he is a licensed nurse.
+In his own words, " I know what it means to go to bed on an empty stomach and i know how it feels to walk barefoot to school, rain or shine" He therefore always wanted to assist people in his impoverish part of Ghana through donations.
+Francis was buying used clothes from flea markets and thrift stores as well as basic medical supplies such as used stethoscopes, first aid kits, glucose meters, blood pressure cuffs, gloves, sanitary pads and thermometers etc and donating these items to clinics, local mid-wives centers and orphanages in remote areas in Ghana that are out of sight from large scale charities such as WHO, Red Cross etc.

 "when I see a child or an orphan in the hinterland starving, has no means to pay school fees, or no pair of shoes and clothes to wear, it reminds me of my own childhood, therefore I do not see a hopeless situation, but rather an opportunity for me to step-in and help,